Skip to main contentArrow Right

 Breadth and depth of auth method support

-An organization may have differing identity needs at different stages of its growth.
+As your organization grows, your identity needs will evolve too.
 CIAM providers that support a wide range of authentication methods and implementation approaches are best placed to adapt to the changing identity landscape.
+Look for providers that offer:

 Low-code customizability

-• Customizable user journeys, preferably in an intuitive and low-code visual interface.
+• Customizable user journeys, preferably via an intuitive, low-code visual interface.

 • Flexible user models with custom attributes and granular access control.

-• The ability to A / B test and measure login approaches and user journeys.
+• The ability to A/B test and measure login flows and user journeys to optimize the experience.

-• The ability to easily customize user-facing screens and implement progressive profiling.
+• Easy customization of user-facing screens and the ability to implement progressive profiling.

 Extensible ecosystem

-Customer identity touches every part of an organization.
-A preferred CIAM solution will provide a robust and scalable system of integrations with third-party services to keep customer identity in sync with every other business tool and team.
+Customer identity impacts nearly every aspect of your business.
+A preferred CIAM solution will provide a robust and scalable system of integrations with third-party services to keep customer identity synchronized across all tools and departments.
+You should look for::

 • Integrations with existing tools in the fraud prevention, identity verification, CRM, and CDP space.

-• The ability to add custom and in-house integrations (HTTP, SMTP, audit).
+• The ability to add custom and in-house integrations (e.g., HTTP, SMTP, audit logs).

 Reliability, security, and support

-Problems with customer signup or login directly result in lost business.
-Security breaches involving customer identity have dire consequences.
-Organizations must evaluate the architecture, availability, and team background of the CIAM vendor they select.
+Problems with customer signup or login can directly lead to lost business.
+Security breaches involving customer data have dire consequences.
+To ensure reliability, security, and ongoing support, evaluate the following factors:

 • Historical availability, SLA performance, and response times.